aloshdenny/scratchgptv2-124M/README.md

 # scratchGPTv2

-Here is the 2nd edition of the from-scratch implementation of the 124M GPT-2 architecture from scratch, spelled out in code.
+Here is the 2nd edition of the from-scratch implementation of the 124M GPT-2 architecture, spelled out in code.
 I've uploaded the scripts for those who do want get started on pretraining.
 Any 30 series or above GPU should handle bfloat16 precision training pretty well!

 <div align="center">
   <img src="image.png" alt="GPT-2 Block Architecture" width="500" style="display: block; margin-bottom: 10px;">